HokAI — Find the Right AI Tool

 L

 Low-Code — Development with minimal hand-coding.
-Visual builders, drag-and-drop.
-Faster than full code; more flexible than no-code.
+Visual builders and drag-and-drop interfaces.
+Faster than full code, more flexible than no-code.

 M

-Model Directory — Hokai's searchable database of AI tools.
+Model Directory — HokAI's searchable database of AI tools.
 Categories, filters, pricing, and profiles.
-Use to explore and compare.
-See >Navigating the Directory.
+Use it to explore, compare, and find tools.
+See Navigating the Directory.

-Multi-Modal — AI that processes and generates multiple content types: text, image, audio, video.
-GPT-4o, Claude, and Gemini are multi-modal.
-See >What Is Multi-Modal AI?.
+Multi-Modal — AI that processes and generates more than one content type: text, image, audio, video.
+GPT-4o, Claude, and Gemini are all multi-modal.
+See What Is Multi-Modal AI?.

 N

 No-Code — Building without writing code.
-Configurable tools, visual workflows.
-Good for non-developers.
-Less flexible than code.
+Configurable tools and visual workflows.
+Good for non-developers, with less flexibility than code.

 P

 Parameters — Values the model learns during training.
-More parameters often mean more capability.
-Billions for modern LLMs.
-Not the same as context window.
+More parameters generally mean more capability.
+Modern LLMs have billions.
+Not the same as context window size.

 PII — Personally Identifiable Information.
-Data that can identify a person.
-Name, email, ID numbers.
-Protected by GDPR, CCPA, and similar laws.
+Data that can identify a specific person: name, email address, ID numbers.
+Protected under GDPR, CCPA, and similar laws.

-Playbook — Hokai's educational guides and step-by-step content.
-How-to and strategy.
-Part of Content and Community.
+Playbook — HokAI's educational guides and step-by-step content.
+How-to and strategy coverage.
+Part of the Content and Community section.

-Pre-Training — Initial training of a foundation model on massive data.
+Pre-Training — The initial training of a foundation model on massive amounts of data.
 Done by model providers.
-You do not pre-train; you use or fine-tune pre-trained models.
+You don't pre-train; you use or fine-tune already pre-trained models.

 Prompt — The input you give an AI.
-Text (or other modalities) that instructs or questions.
-Quality of prompt affects quality of output.
+Text (or other modalities) that instructs or questions the model.
+The quality of the prompt directly affects the quality of the output.

 Prompt Engineering — Crafting prompts to get better outputs.
-Specificity, examples, roles, constraints.
-See >What Is Prompt Engineering?.
+Techniques include specificity, examples, role assignment, and constraints.
+See What Is Prompt Engineering?.

-Pulse — Hokai's feed for AI tool updates.
-Price changes, new features, deals.
-Stay informed on your stack.
-See >The Pulse News Feed.
+Pulse — HokAI's feed for AI tool updates.
+Price changes, new features, deals, and news.
+Useful for staying on top of your stack.
+See The Pulse News Feed.

 R

 RAG — Retrieval-Augmented Generation.
-Give AI access to your documents before answering.
-Reduces hallucinations.
-Powers knowledge bases and Q&A. See >What Is RAG?.
+A technique that gives AI access to your documents or data before generating a response.
+Reduces hallucinations and keeps answers grounded.
+Powers knowledge bases and Q&A systems.
+See What Is RAG?.

-Rate Limit — Cap on requests per minute or day.
+Rate Limit — A cap on how many requests you can make per minute or per day.
 Free tiers often have strict limits.
-Paid tiers relax them.
-Hitting the limit blocks further requests.
+Hitting a rate limit blocks further requests until the window resets.

 RLHF — Reinforcement Learning from Human Feedback.
-Training method where humans rate outputs; model learns to produce higher-rated responses.
+A training method where humans rate model outputs and the model learns to produce better-rated responses.
 Used by OpenAI, Anthropic, and others.

 S

 SaaS — Software as a Service.
-Cloud-hosted, subscription-based.
+Cloud-hosted, subscription-based software.
 Most AI tools are SaaS.

-Smart Match — Hokai's conversational AI for stack recommendations.
-Describe your needs; get a Strategy Brief and ranked stack.
+Smart Match — HokAI's conversational recommendation system.
+Describe what you're trying to do, and Smart Match returns a Strategy Brief with a ranked stack.
 Persona: Hok.
-See >How Smart Match Works.
+See How Smart Match Works.

-SOC 2 — Security audit framework.
-Vendors get audited on security, availability, and related controls.
-Type II means operating effectiveness.
+SOC 2 — Security audit framework for cloud vendors.
+Covers security, availability, and related controls.
+Type II audits confirm controls are actually working over time.
 Often required by enterprise buyers.

-Strategy Brief — Output from Smart Match.
-Summarizes your context and recommends a stack.
-Includes rationale and next steps.
+Strategy Brief — The output from a Smart Match session.
+Summarizes your context, recommends a tool stack, and explains the reasoning.

 T

-Tokens — Chunks of text the model processes.
+Tokens — The chunks of text a model processes.
 Roughly 4 characters or 0.75 words in English.
-API pricing is often per token.
-Input and output tokens may have different rates.
+Most API pricing is based on tokens.
+Input and output tokens often have different rates.

 U

 Usage-Based — Pay for what you use.
-No fixed fee.
-Bills vary by month.
-Common for APIs and consumption-based tools.
+No fixed fee; bills vary by month based on consumption.
+Common for APIs and other consumption-based AI tools.

 V

-Vector Database — Storage for embeddings.
-Optimized for similarity search.
-Returns nearest neighbors to a query vector.
-Powers RAG and recommendations.
-Examples: Pinecone, Weaviate, Qdrant.
+Vector Database — Storage built for embeddings, optimized for similarity search.
+Returns the nearest matches to a query vector.
+Powers RAG systems and semantic search.
+Examples include Pinecone, Weaviate, and Qdrant.

-Vibe Coding — Building software through natural language prompts.
-AI generates code; you iterate.
-See >What Is Vibe Coding?.
+Vibe Coding — Building software by writing prompts rather than code directly.
+AI generates the code; you iterate.
+See What Is Vibe Coding?.

 W

-Webhook — HTTP endpoint that receives data from external systems.
-Used for triggers and integrations.
-Workflow platforms use webhooks to start flows.
+Webhook — An HTTP endpoint that receives data from external systems.
+Used to trigger automations and integrations.
+Workflow platforms typically use webhooks to start flows when something happens elsewhere.

-Workflow Platform — Tool that connects AI to other software via automated workflows.
-Triggers, actions, data flow.
+Workflow Platform — A tool that connects AI to other software through automated workflows.
+Triggers, actions, and data flows that run without manual intervention.
 Examples: Zapier, Make, n8n.
-See >What Is an AI Workflow Platform?.
+See What Is an AI Workflow Platform?.